anushka07/Emergent_clogging/README.md

 # Emergent_clogging
-Repository with all Python scripts and Riemann solvers used to solve clogging problem.
-This code is to be used within the **clawpack package** [[1]](#1).
+Repository with all Python scripts and Riemann solvers used to solve the clogging problem.
+This code should be used within the **clawpack package** [[1]](#1).
-The riemann solver file is supposed to be uploaded into the PATH/clawpack/riemann/ and _init_.py, setup.py and static.py need to be updated to add this riemann solver.
+The riemann solver file should be uploaded into PATH/clawpack/riemann/ and \_init_.py, setup.py and static.py need to be updated to add this riemann solver.
 Just add the following lines to the corresponding .py files - <br>
 <ol>
 <li>